-Killeen Castle Golf Resort golf club Meath
+Killeen Castle golf club Meath

-Killeen Castle Golf Resort Golf Course
+Killeen Castle Golf Course

 Top playing professionals, including three-time major winner Phil Mickelson, have relied on Pelz's advice while thousands of amateurs attend his popular Dave Pelz Scoring Game Schools and clinics each year.
 The author of six books, including Dave Pelz's Short Game Bible and Dave Pelz's Putting Bible, he has long served as Technical Consultant for Golf Magazine and as a featured instructor for The Golf Channel.